Regularization of relative holonomic D-modules: Introduction

 The notions of $S$-$\R$- and $S$-$\C$-constructibility were introduced in \cite{MFCS1} for objects in $\rD^\rb(\pOS)$ as well as a natural duality and a middle perversity $t$-structure on the triangulated category $\rD^\rb_{\cc}(p^{-1}\sho_S)$ whose objects have $S$-$\C$-constructible cohomologies.
 A perverse object with perverse dual is then equivalent to the datum of a flat family of perverse sheaves on $X$.

-The lack of functorialities of $\rD^\rb_{\hol}(\DXS)$ prevents us from stating an irregular relative Riemann-Hilbert correspondence by simply adapting the strategies for the absolute case treated by D'Agnolo-Kashiwara (\cf \cite{AK}) since for a good functorial behaviour we need regularity as proved in \cite{FMFS1}, \cite{FMFS2}.
+The lack of functorialities in $\rD^\rb_{\hol}(\DXS)$ prevents from stating an irregular relative Riemann-Hilbert correspondence by simply adapting the strategies used in the absolute case as treated by D'Agnolo-Kashiwara (\cf \cite{AK}).
+For a satisfactory functorial behaviour, regularity is necessary as proved in \cite{FMFS1}, \cite{FMFS2}.

 Recall that a regular holonomic $\DXS$-module is a holonomic $\DXS$-module satisfying the following condition: the (derived) holomorphic restriction to each fiber of $p$ is a regular holonomic complex on $X$.
 We also consider the associated triangulated category ($\rD^\rb_{\rhol}(\DXS)$) of complexes having bounded regular holonomic cohomologies.